quaffpotion/ggt/README.md

 - [x] Rxy = Ryx
     - [x] Explain how we use Guirardel to get QH(R) subset Rxy.
     - [x] Write up Rxy subset QH(R).
-- [ ] lemma that gives a G-map from a free action on a 2-complex and an action on a tree.
-    - [ ] Part 1: Construct equivariant map
-    - [ ] Part 2: Fibration details
 - [ ] connected coordinate planes are homeomorphic to the fibers of the coordinate functions
 - [ ] connected fibers argument, uses continuous function a(t)/(a(t)+b)
 - [ ] argument that if S has bounded fibers then so does Sx, can't reuse same climbing section type argument, think about first and last times the path is projected to a given point.